 LTCC Theatre Season 2016/17

-Godspell, Music & New Lyrics by Stephen Schwartz (Wicked, Pippin), Book by John Michael Tebelak, Music Direction by Sue Kinney, Choreography by Dino Elias, Directed for LTCC by Susan Boulanger
+Music & New Lyrics by Stephen Schwartz (Wicked, Pippin), Book by John Michael Tebelak, Music Direction by Sue Kinney, Choreography by Dino Elias, Directed for LTCC by Theatre Director Susan Boulanger

-Godspell was the first major musical theatre offering from three-time Grammy and Academy Award winner Stephen Schwartz, and it took the world by storm.
-Led by the international hit, "Day by Day," Godspell features a parade of beloved songs, including, "Prepare Ye the Way of the Lord," "Learn Your Lessons Well," "All for the Best," "All Good Gifts," "Turn Back, O Man" and "By My Side."
+Godspell first took the world by storm in 1972, then went on to enjoy successful productions around the world, including a recent Broadway revival in 2012.
+Led by the international hit, "Day by Day," Godspell features a parade of beloved songs including, "Prepare Ye the Way of the Lord," "Learn Your Lessons Well," "All for the Best," "All Good Gifts," "Turn Back, O Man" and "By My Side."

 Love/Sick by John Cariani